RaidaIslam09/python-learning/README.md

 ## Titanic Analysis — Charts

 ### Survival Rate by Passenger Class
-First class had a survival rate of 63% vs. third class at 24%.
+First class had a survival rate of 63%, compared with 24% for third class.
 A 39% gap driven by deck location and lifeboat access.

 ### Survival Rate by Gender